Skip to Content

 2. Understand The Feels Like Instead Of The Actual Temperature

-If you’ve travelled to Quebec before, you might have already noticed that the temperature it says it is outside, is not the temperature it actually feels like.
+If you’ve travelled to Quebec before, you might have already noticed that the temperature never really feels like what it’s supposed to feel like.
+And this is true for both summer and winter.

-But, then you arrive and it’s much colder than -10 or -15 degrees.
-That’s because it really feels like -20 or even -30.
+But, then you’re confused why you’re cold in Quebec City in the winter.
+That’s because it really feels like -20°C or even -30°C!
 You need an entirely different set of clothes for those temperatures.

 Unfortunately, you can’t see the feels like until the day of, and they don’t keep records of previous years.